mrhaseebinfo/Expense-Calculator/README.md

 ## Features

 - **Add Expense:** Easily input expense details including amount, category, and date.
-- **View Summary:** See a summary of total expenses, categorized spending, and monthly trends.
+- **View Summary:** See a summary of total expenses, categorized spending, and monthly trends with animation.
-- **Edit and Delete:** Modify or remove expenses as needed.
 - **Responsive Design:** Accessible and usable on various devices including mobile and desktop.